vzcaffaro/programming-languages-2020/blog.md

 - I collected some ideas for [Haskell projects](haskell-projects.md) you might want to try.
 - Haskell and $\lambda$-calculus: Write the same program in both languages and compare.
 - Study Church numerals.
 Make examples.
 Implement Church numberals and run them in Haskell.
+- Haskell is lazy, which is interesting for programming with infinite data structures such as streams.
 - ... let me know if you have your own ideas ... the blog is a space where you can be creative ...
 - ...